nmsaamgov/nmsaamgov.github.io/index.md

 Mexico.

-**Are you in the right place?** This is the site for the governing documents and policies of NMSAAM, ibcluding by-laws, commitee charters, board notices, and important updates regarding the overall structure of the organization.
+**Are you in the right place?** This is the site for the governing documents and policies of NMSAAM, including by-laws, committee charters, board notices, and important updates regarding the overall structure of the organization.
 If that's not what you are here for, perhaps the links below can help you: